 That is why we decided to test NordVPN for ourselves so that we could find out once and for all what's good and what isn't.

 This is an in-depth and unbiased review that looks into the pros and cons of NordVPN.

 At a glance, NordVPN has some great features:

 - It uses double data encryption.

-- It has a large number of serves.
+- Has a large number of servers.